Your Car Policy Won't Cover This

 - - Not suitable for high-value trailers like horse floats

-A dedicated policy for the trailer itself.
-Cover applies whether the trailer is being towed, parked at home, stored at a yard, or sitting at the marina.
+A dedicated policy or endorsement written for the trailer itself.
+Where available, cover may apply whether the trailer is being towed, parked at home, locked up at a storage yard, or sitting at the marina.
+What you can get depends on the insurer and your trailer type.

-- Sum insured reflects the trailer's actual value
+- Sum insured may better reflect the trailer's actual value

-- Covers theft from storage, driveways, and marinas
+- May cover theft from storage, driveways, and marinas

-A car policy towing extension may be enough for a low-value box trailer that is always hitched.
-For boat trailers, horse floats, camper trailers, or anything stored separately from the towing vehicle, the sub-limit on your car policy is almost certainly too low.
-Read the PDS and check the trailer section.
-If the sub-limit sits at $1,000 to $2,500, that will not cover a meaningful loss.
-Standalone cover is the better option.
-We can review your existing policy wording and tell you exactly where the gaps are.
+A car policy towing extension might be enough for a low-value box trailer that stays hitched.
+But for boat trailers, horse floats, camper trailers, or anything stored away from the towing vehicle, the sub-limit on your car policy is almost certainly too low.
+Open your PDS and look at the trailer section.
+If the sub-limit is a few thousand dollars, it will not cover a meaningful loss.
+What you should do next depends on your trailer type and what insurers are offering.
+Some trailers have more options in the market than others.
+We can go through your existing policy wording, find where the gaps are, and source the best available cover for your situation.

 Factors that affect your trailer insurance premium

-Premiums are calculated on a range of risk factors specific to the trailer.
-Knowing what drives the price helps you make better decisions about cover and storage.
+Premiums are based on a range of risk factors specific to the trailer.
+When you know what drives the price, you can make smarter choices about cover level and storage.

 Trailer type and value

-A $2,000 box trailer costs less to insure than a $60,000 horse float.
-The trailer's insurance group, make, and replacement value directly affect the premium.
-Custom-built or specialised trailers may cost more due to higher repair or replacement costs.
+A basic box trailer costs less to insure than a high-value horse float.
+Type, make, and replacement value all feed into the premium.
+Custom-built or specialised trailers tend to cost more because repair and replacement bills run higher.

 Age and condition

-Newer trailers in good condition are straightforward to insure.
-Older trailers may have structural wear, rust, or outdated components that increase risk.
-The insurer considers the trailer's age alongside its maintenance history and current condition.
+Newer trailers in good nick are easy to insure.
+Older ones may have structural wear, rust, or outdated components that push the risk up.
+Insurers look at the trailer's age alongside its maintenance history and how it looks today.

 Storage location

-Where the trailer is stored matters.
-A locked garage or secure storage compound is lower risk than a residential driveway or open marina.
-Coastal storage accelerates salt air corrosion on axles, lights, and wiring, which increases the chance of a claim.
-Trailers kept in a secure yard with restricted access attract lower premiums.
-Cyclone-prone regions in the upper North Island can mean higher weather-related risk.
+Where you park the trailer matters.
+A locked garage or secure compound is lower risk than a residential driveway or open marina.
+Salt air near the coast eats into axles, lights, and wiring, which makes claims more frequent.
+Secure yards with restricted access attract lower premiums.
+Up in the upper North Island, cyclone-prone regions can mean higher weather-related risk too.

 Usage frequency

-A trailer used every weekend has more road exposure than one used a few times a year.
-Frequent towing increases the risk of transit-related incidents.
-The insurer factors in how often and how far the trailer is typically towed.
+A trailer on the road every weekend has more exposure than one used a few times a year.
+Towing regularly raises the risk of transit incidents.
+Insurers factor in both how often and how far the trailer typically travels.

 Security measures